WYATTBENSKEN/socialrisk/README.md

 <!-- badges: end -->

 The goal of `socialrisk` is to create an efficient way to identify patient’s social risk from administrative health care data.
+More information will be completed as the package is developed.

 ## Installation